 Then came the call from his bookkeeper.
 “Aren’t the sales figures great?” said John, getting his bit in first.
 ‘Yes”, said the bookkeeper, “impressive sales indeed.
 That’s good news.
 The bad news is that the business has actually lost money over the last quarter.”

 This was how John learned that trading for sales and trading for profit can be two different things.
 Chasing sales revenue is fine, provided your prices give you a sustainable profit.
 John hadn’t checked his costs for some time – so the unwelcome news from the bookkeeper came as a shock.

-The service side of Alan’s computer store was doing reasonably well, but the computers, laptops and tablets he offered were mostly gathering dust.
-He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin in each sale.
+The service side of Alan’s computer store was doing reasonably well, but the computers, laptops, and tablets he offered were mostly gathering dust.
+He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin on each sale.